 A home-run in the flavor department.

-One piece of advise, make plenty because I ate all of them during the photoshoot.
+One piece of advice, make plenty because I ate all of them during the photoshoot.

-Simplicity can be the ultimate in sophistication and Chaussons aux Pommes are exactly that.
+Simplicity can be the ultimate in sophistication and Chaussons aux Pommes is exactly that.

 The recipe puts you back in time where food was made with quality and flavor.